 Time Lapse Embryo Monitoring (TLEM) can equip your doctor with a plethora of clues about how your embryos are developing.

 Based on the performance in the incubator, your embryologist will grade each embryo based on the thickness of its wall, its shape and structure, and its degree of fragmentation.

-TLEM is a state-of-the art procedure, underpinned by bright field technology, that provides insights that would not be possible with traditional monitoring tools.
-For instance, embryos whose cells are composed of an incorrect number of chromosomes may go unnoticed when observed during a conventional in vitro fertilisation routine.
-Such embryos may not be adequate for implantation, and could result in a miscarriage.
+TLEM is a state-of-the-art procedure, underpinned by bright field technology, which provides insights that would not be possible with traditional monitoring tools.
+For instance, embryos whose cells are composed of an incorrect number of chromosomes may go unnoticed when observed during a conventional in vitro fertilisation (IVF) routine.
+Such embryos may not be adequate for implantation and could result in a miscarriage.
 TLEM helps an embryologist handpick the embryos that are most likely to reach the blastocyst stage.

 Time lapse monitoring is preceded and succeeded by an intricate series of steps that enhance the effectiveness of the procedure.

 What Are the Risks of Time Lapse Embryo Monitoring?